9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-04/lesson.md

 ## 4. Elaborate: Independent Debugging (20 min)
 - [ ] **Independent Practice:** Students apply the debugging protocol to a series of challenges.
 During this time circulate to assist students in need of additional help.

-> > "Alright coders, now it your turn.
+> > "Alright coders, now it's your turn.
 Continue to use our 3 steps to debug the remaining challenges."

 <note>![Independent Practice](./images/independent.png)</note>
 <br/>